May 2012 - Tuscany, 12-night Med Cruise, and Rome

-After lunch we walked to Piazza Navona looking for suitable souvenirs to bring home (but failed to find any), then walked to Spanish Steps.
+After lunch, we walked to Piazza Navona looking for suitable souvenirs to take home (but failed to find any), then walked to the Spanish Steps.
 There was a huge crowd at the Spanish Steps.
 It was only a staircase, but by the size of the crowd you would think something big was going on.
-From Spanish Steps we walked back to our hotel.
-We had walked for five hours today, including the two hours spent inside Galleria Borghese.
+From the Spanish Steps we walked back to our hotel.
+We walked for five hours today, including the two hours spent inside Galleria Borghese.

 Fly home (5/30/2012, Wednesday):

 The easiest way to go from our hotel to FCO airport was by Leonardo Express train.
 Leonardo Express departs from Roma Termini to FCO airport at :22 and :52 past the hour.
 We purchased train tickets (14/pp) in the station from the fast food shop near track 24 where the Express trains depart from.
-Tickets for Leonardo Express purchased in a train station (as opposed to purchased online) are good for 2 months until you validate it, then it is good for only 90 minutes from the time stamped on the ticket.
+Tickets for Leonardo Express purchased at a train station (as opposed to purchasing online) are good for 2 months until you validate them, then they are good for only 90 minutes from the time stamped on the ticket.

-Our 11 am flight was only half full, we arrived Boston in the afternoon.
+Our 11 am flight was only half full, we arrived in Boston in the afternoon.

 It was a wonderful 21-day trip.
-In our minds it felt as if we went on three trips - one was to Tuscany, the second was the cruise, and the third was the remarkable two days in Rome.
+In our minds, it felt as if we had been on three trips - one was to Tuscany, the second was the cruise, and the third was the remarkable two days in Rome.
 Which one did we enjoy the most?
 We loved all three.
 Will we cruise again?
 Yes, we definitely will, when an attractive itinerary comes along.